samuell/zymake-mirror/README.md

 Syntax
 ------

-As much as possible, the goal of `zymake`{.code}'s syntax is to avoid having unnecessary escaping.
+As much as possible, the goal of `zymake`'s syntax is to avoid having unnecessary escaping.
 Therefore, the rules that you write in the zymakefile correspond to the strings that are passed to the shell for execution, with two exceptions: any sequence of whitespace (including